Meet The Internet's Favorite Spin Instructor: Briana Owens of Spiked Spin

 These days it feels like wellness and self-care in the African-American community is all the rage — but Briana Owens isn’t one for following trends.
 The Hampton University graduate has been hip to the fitness game for as long as she can remember.
 “I was the kid in the lunchroom drinking watered down Juicy Juice,” she shared emphatically.
 “I’ll thank my mom for that one!”

 Born in Queens, New York but raised in Atlanta, Georgia, Briana’s sense of healthy living has evolved with her environments, but her core beliefs on the concept remain the same: your body is a temple, and fitness is its plug.
 Unfortunately, when Briana attended different fitness classes throughout her young adult career, she noticed that she most often was the only person of color in the room.
 After a bit of soul-searching, Briana decided to create Spiked Spin, hip hop infused cycling classes that throw stereotypes about minorities and fitness out the window.
-In this interview with BAUCE, Briana shares why she is on a mission to transform the black wellness movement and how she keeps her fitness business running behind the scenes.
+In this interview with BAUCE, Briana shares why she is on a mission to transform the black wellness movement and how she keeps her New York based fitness business running behind the scenes.

 So, let’s back up Briana.
 Although you were an English major in college, you ended up in the advertising industry after you graduated.
 How did you go from managing media for big brands to launching your own fitness business?